-The GoA pursues a strategy to control imports and protect domestic production.
+The government of Algeria (GoA) is pursuing a strategy to control imports and protect domestic production.
 The GoA dropped the import licensing system implemented in 2017 and replaced it with the import ban implemented in 2018.
-In 2019, the government replaced the import ban with a temporary additional safeguard duty (Droit Additionnel Provisoire de Sauvegarde, (DAPs).
+In 2019, the government replaced the import ban with a temporary additional safeguard duty (in French: Droit Additionnel Provisoire de Sauvegarde, (DAPs).
 This tax is to be added to the customs duty and the value-added tax (VAT).
+The temporary additional safeguard duty (DAPs) is still current.